-Telephone: +84 8 3521 8100
+Telephone: (+84 28) 3521 8100

-Facsimile: +84 8 3521 8101
+Facsimile: (+84 28) 3521 8101

 Consulate-General websites for information about opening hours and temporary closures that may affect service provision.

-In a consular emergency if you are unable to contact the Embassy you can contact the 24-hour Consular Emergency Centre on +61 2 6261 3305, or 1300 555 135 within Australia.
+If you are unable to contact the Embassy of a Consulate in a consular emergency, contact the 24-hour Consular Emergency Centre on +61 2 6261 3305 or 1300 555 135 within Australia.

 Natural disasters, severe weather and climate

 Flooding is common across Vietnam during rainy season (June-December) and could also lead to landslides.
 The Mekong River Commission provides information on flood levels for the Mekong River region.

 Typhoons are also common during this period.
 The areas most affected by typhoons are the coastal provinces of the North and Central Regions.
-However, typhoons in the south also occur.
+Though less frequent, typhoons in the south also occur.

 Disruptions to transport (air, sea, road and rail), electricity and communications are possible during severe weather events.